xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

 > Grammars are often used to define the concrete syntax of a language,
 > but they can also be used to describe the abstract syntax.

-> As an example, we describe a small language, named `LangInt` , that
+> As an example, we describe a small language, named `LInt` , that
 > consists of integers and arithmetic operations.

 <question>